Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Introduction

 This paper is structured as follows.
-We first summarize the simulations and describe the relevant output quantities.
-Next, we compare the simulation results with observational data.
-We then discuss the constraints derived from our simulations and compare them with previous works.
-We conclude with remarks on caveats and future directions.
+We first summarize the simulations and describe the relevant output quantities in Sec.~\ref{s:sim}.
+Next, we compare the simulation results with observational data in Sec.~\ref{s:res}.
+We then discuss the constraints derived from our simulations and compare them with previous works in Sec.~\ref{s:disc}.
+We conclude with remarks on caveats and future directions in Sec.~\ref{s:sum}.